jefdaj/horcrux/README.md

 ----------------

 No. I mean, yes, but there's no way to prove that and you shouldn't rely on it.
-Instead you should take some common-sense security measures.
-In order of importance:
+Instead you should take some common-sense security measures:

 1. Set it up in an isolated environment like [TAILS][8] (see below), make sure everything works, then never connect it to the internet again after generating your keys.
+That way, the only way for anyone to get your master password would be if they already hacked the TAILS random number generator beforehand, or they're physically watching you.
+Most people don't need to worry about that.

+2. While generating your master password, manually change some characters.
+This protects against bugs in the system random number generator or me somehow making it generate easy-to-guess passwords.
+   Horcrux will prompt you to do that.

-2. If you can you should read the source code.
+3. If you can you should read the source code.
 It's about 400 lines of Python.
    Alternatively, Horcrux can print out all the commands as it runs them (add `-v`).
    (NOTE: partially implemented)
    You could re-run them yourself separately.
    Then you only have to trust the TAILS + Debian developers.

-3. Right after generating your master password, manually change some characters.
-This protects against bugs in the system random number generator or me somehow having it generate easy-to-guess passwords.
-   Horcrux will prompt you to do that.

 The offline environment might seem like too much work, but is necessary if you want to protect something important, like cryptocurrency or highly sensitive documents.
 Computers get hacked all the time!
-The other two are optional.

 TAILS install